Titanic International Society: Current leadership and activities

 The Society is led by an eleven-member board of trustees, elected by the membership to three-year terms.
 From among their number, the trustees elect the Society's three officers – president, treasurer and corporate secretary – and appoint the Society's historian.
 Officers’ responsibilities are enumerated in the Society's bylaws.
 Members occasionally make multimedia presentations about the Titanic to the public.
-As of 2025, Charles Haas is president, and Robert Bracken is treasurer.
-Like many members, Bracken first became interested in the Titanic after reading Walter Lord's book, A Night to Remember.
+As of 2025, Charles Haas is president, and Michael Beatty is treasurer.
+Like many members, former Treasurer Robert Bracken first became interested in the Titanic after reading Walter Lord's book, A Night to Remember.
 At the time, he was just in junior high school, reported NJTV.
 Past-president and founding member Michael Findlay likewise became fascinated by the Titanic saga after doing a book report for school on A Night to Remember, as a 9-year old.
 Haas told the Saturday Evening Post magazine in 2020 that the Society regularly surveys its members to encourage group affinity.

 Co-founder John P. ("Jack") Eaton (1926–2021) was the Society's historian until his death on January 29, 2021.
 He was an authority on Titanic research, as detailed in the multiple printings of his co-authored book, Titanic: Triumph and Tragedy.
 Eaton made frequent appearances on television documentaries sharing his wealth of knowledge about the disaster and was an advisor for Titanic-related exhibitions and the National Geographic.